eeditiones/teipublisher-docker-compose/README.md

 In this repository we provide two ways to set up and configure a server:

 1. **simple setup**: ideal for local testing or projects which need to build and expose a single application.
 Installing a server involves a few manual steps like copying files and running a command.
 2. **ansible**: fully-automated setup without manual steps.
 Also suited for projects serving multiple applications, optionally under different domain names.
-More information can be found [below](#ansible)
+More information can be found [below](#ansible-setup).

 # Simple setup